JelleZijlstra/typing-spec/spec/spec.rst

         class MyGeneric(Generic[T]):
             ...

-* A generic class nested in another generic class cannot use same type variables.
+* A generic class nested in another generic class cannot use the same type variables.
 The scope of the type variables of the outer class doesn't cover the inner one::